SWI-PrologTeamLudumDare32/QuarantineJam/README.md

 - Make the text flow properly in these boxes.
 It looks like SVG will do this for us - Inkscape makes a flowroot, then within that a flowregion and flowparagraph s.
 If not, we can do it on the server side, but writi
 - make the image load
+- turn index.html into and instructions and intro page

 ### Back end